 Students shall bring lunch and a beverage from home.
-Two napkins shall be included with the lunch daily.
-Parents wishing to have the school provide milk for their children may complete an order form on Orientation Day.
-Current prices will be charged, payable in September and January.
+Two napkins should be included with the lunch daily.

 Parents should provide a nutritional lunch for the child (ren).
 Junk food should be replaced by a piece of fruit, veggie sticks, graham crackers, etc.